 Be willing to go off-script

 It’s easy to write up your questions, have your guest fill in the blanks and call it done.
-This is one downside to an email interview – any follow-up questions are more inconvenient and don’t flow naturally in a conversation.
+This is one downside to a written interview format – any follow-up questions are more inconvenient and don’t flow naturally in a conversation.
 But no matter the format, it’s worth asking those follow-ups.
 Your interviewee may mention something as an aside that could open up a whole new direction for the interview.
 Let it go there.
 You might hear something in their answer that piques your interest.
 Try digging a little deeper.
 If you are doing the interview via email, this is as easy as shooting a quick note or making a comment on a shared doc.

 It’s tempting to plow through your script, whether you’re nervous in person or you just want to get the job done.
 But if you pause to absorb your guest’s answers and take time to ask the follow-ups, you may discover much more about the person or subject than you would otherwise.
 Don’t feel obligated to stick to a template.

 There’s much more to learn depending on the type of interview you're conducting.
 A TV host may give you different advice than a news journalist.
 A blog writer will take a different approach than a podcast host.
 But generally, I’ve found these rules lead to better questions and as a result, better interviews.